israel-lugo/netcalc/README.rst

 Usage
 -----

 Using NetCalc is quite simple.
-There are three main commands:
+There are four main commands:

 add
   Add networks, aggregating as much as possible. ::